-The Fair Play project, funded by Creative Victoria, is a diversity and inclusion capacity building program for organisations that receive multi-year funding through Creative Victoria.
-The program seeks to address barriers to participation by underrepresented groups in Victoria’s creative industries, with a focus on three groups:
+The Fair Play project, funded by Creative Victoria, is an equity and inclusion capacity building program for organisations that receive multi-year funding through Creative Victoria.
+The program seeks to address barriers to participation by underrepresented groups in Victoria’s creative industries, with a focus on developing organisation’s skills and capacity in working with three groups:

 - First Nations people

 - people from underrepresented cultural and linguistic backgrounds.

 Congratulations to the 10 organisations who will participate in year 2 of our Fair Play program!
 Announced by Minister for Creative Industries – Martin Foley.
 They are:

 - Museums Victoria

 - Melbourne Fringe